After taking the initial steps for implementation, there are key pieces which can help your school implement the C-STEM Program.

 System Requirements for Implementing the C-STEM Program

-Windows XP or above (32 and 64 bits) with 1 GByte disk space and 0.5 Mbyte RAM.
-It is recommended with USB connection (for Linkbot and Arduino), bluetooth capability (for Lego Mindstorms NXT/EV3), Ethernet cable connection (for Raspberry Pi), Wi-Fi capability (for Raspberry Pi).
+Windows 7, Windows 10, MacOSX, Chromebook, Raspberry Pi, Pi Zero for controlling Linkbot hardware, with 1 GByte disk space and 0.5 Mbyte RAM.
+For RoboBlockly, any modern browser including iPad.
+It is recommended with USB connection (for Linkbot and Arduino), Ethernet cable connection (for Raspberry Pi), Wi-Fi capability (for Raspberry Pi).